Indy Hanukkah Guide | Activities and Ideas for Families

-This year Hanukkah is Sunday, December 18-Monday, December 26, 2022 and its traditions vary among families.
+This year Hanukkah begins on the evening of December 25, 2024 and ends at nightfall on January 2, 2025.
+Hanukkah traditions vary among families.
 In general most families all light the menorah for eight nights, eat fried food including jelly doughnuts and potato pancakes and play games with their family & friends.

 So what does an interfaith holiday season look like?